 - Step 5: Submit a final application with work completed and costs

-- Step 6: DCEO reviews final appliction and processes rebate
+- Step 6: DCEO reviews final application and processes rebate

 Where can I find more information on specific programs related to Illinois Energy Now programs for public facilities?

 Where can I find more information on other Illinois Energy Now services?